 A Scout is Reverent.
-A non-denominational/inter-faith service in accordance with BSA standards is conducted each Monday night at 7:00pm at the campfire circle.
-Units and individuals are encouraged to attend this service and should feel free to use this area throughout your stay at Seven Mountains Scout Camp.
+A non-denominational/inter-faith service in accordance with BSA standards will be conducted each Sunday night at 8:00pm just prior to the opening campfire at the campfire circle.
+Units and individuals are encouraged to attend this service.

 During Chapel Services a collection will be taken for the World Friendship Fund.
 The World Friendship Fund gives the youth members of the Boy Scouts of America an opportunity to help fellow Scouts who are in need of their support.
 When Scouts and units participate, they become a part of a worldwide Good Turn.
 They develop an awareness of and a concern for Scouting needs of others.

 World brotherhood through Scouting is realized when Scouts care and share.